 Check out the top 10 things to do during a Buccos Game Day!

 It's baseball season in Pittsburgh!
-I can't wait to get back inside PNC Park, my "summer home!"
+I can't wait to get back inside PNC Park, my unofficial home from spring-early fall.
 You don't have to know all the rules or even the players to enjoy the game.
 Just sit in the ballpark and enjoy that spectacular view.
-With that, here's my favorite things to do on game day.
+With that, here's my favorite things to do on game day in and around the ballpark.
 Let's Go Bucs!

 Check out What to Eat at PNC Park for a rundown of all the delicious options inside the park.
-From burgers to hot dogs, pierogis and ice cream, you're sure to find something you love.
+From local restaurant-inspired favorites and pierogi to standard fare like burgers hot dogs and ice cream, you're sure to find something you love.
+We even break it down for you section by section.

-In addition to the outfield, PNC Park has also put in a lower walkway by the Clemente Bridge to showcase their history.
+PNC Park made the walk around the park even better in 022, adding a lower walkway by the Clemente Bridge to showcase their history.
 Retired numbers will and player bios are placed around the path for all fans to enjoy.

 This beloved baseball tune is sung during the "seventh inning stretch" when everybody stands up.
 People really get into it, swaying back and forth, arms around each other as they sing.
 Don’t be one of those people who uses the bathroom during the song.
 It doesn't matter if you can't hold a note, just sing loudly, follow the Eat'N Park Smiley Cookie and have fun!